alma-oss/fkafka-application/Examples.md

     // fill state to the offset
     let (fillStatePerEvent, cancelationToken) = startFillStateToOffset kafkaConfiguration rule getStatePerIntent setStatePerIntent countTotalStates // this will start showing the current progress

-    // todo - this is tricky because kafkaConfiguration is "inside" the computed expression and not visible here, so all consuming should be done with application functions consumeStreamToOffset offset consentsInputEventReader {
+    // todo - this is tricky because kafkaConfiguration is "inside" the computation expression and not visible here, so all consuming should be done with application functions consumeStreamToOffset offset consentsInputEventReader {
         OnInputEvent = fillStatePerEvent
     }
     cancelationToken |> cancel // cancel showing status on async

     // prepare producer
-    use! produce = producer {               // computed expression to help create producer and produce function toStream outputStream
+    use! produce = producer {               // computation expression to help create producer and produce function toStream outputStream
         serialize Serializer.serialize
         increment incrementOutputCount